Perth City Deal

 Showcasing the WA Academy of Performing Arts (WAAPA) the development will create $1.5 billion of economic stimulus and more than 3,000 jobs during construction, as well as over 380 ongoing jobs.

-It is anticipated that the campus will draw more than 9,200 students and staff in 2025, growing to over 11,000 students in 2034 to live, study and work in the CBD, improving vibrancy and stimulating the retail economy.
+It is anticipated that the campus will draw in around 10,000 students and staff to live, study and work in the CBD, improving vibrancy and stimulating the retail economy.